-The old fortress of Corfu Town is located only few steps from Spianada Square.
+The old fortress of the Town is located only few steps from Spianada Square.
 It has nice sights to explore inside the walls and gives great view to the Ionian Sea.

-Located on the western side of Corfu, Agios Gordis is a large sandy beach with amazing waters.
+Located on the western side of this Ionian island, Agios Gordis is a large sandy beach with amazing waters.
 It is lined up with many beach accommodations and taverns.

-A short walk from the centre of Sidari, in the northern side of Corfu, is the famous Canal d' Amour, also known as the Channel of Love.
+A short walk from the centre of Sidari, in the northern side of the island, is the famous Canal d' Amour, also known as the Channel of Love.
 This is a lovely place with wild rock formations.

-Achilion Palace, also known as the Palace of Sissy, is a true gem in the centre of Corfu island.
+Achilion Palace, also known as the Palace of Sissy, is a true gem in the centre of the island.
 It was constructed in the late 19th century by the Empress of Austria Elisabeth.

-The church of Saint Spyridon is considered the protector of Corfu.
+The church of Saint Spyridon is considered the protector of the island.
 It is found in the Old Town, just few steps from Liston Avenue.
 Its bell tower is the tallest from all churches of the town.

-Located on the north eastern side of Corfu, the seaside village of Kassiopi is surrounded by lush greenery and lovely beaches.
+Located on the north eastern side, the seaside village of Kassiopi is surrounded by lush greenery and lovely beaches.
 At the port of Kassiopi you will find delicious taverns.

 Located in the centre of the island, the Aqualand of Corfu is among the largest aqua parks in Europe.
 This is a great day trip for families with kids and companies.

-In summer day cruises depart from the old port of Corfu to the wonderful islands of Paxi and Antipaxos.
+In summer day cruises depart from the old port of the Town to the wonderful islands of Paxi and Antipaxos.
 These two islands are famous for their exotic waters.